filecoin-project/FIPs/FIPS/fil-filplussubsidy.md

 This is a necessary step towards enabling more flexible assignment of deals to sectors, permitting deal extension and the transfer of deal data to new sectors, including those that previously hosted other deals.

-TODO: Reward starts paying from deal activation, rather than first WPoSt after PoRep
+TODO: Note reward starts paying from deal activation, rather than first WPoSt after PoRep

 ## Backwards Compatibility